 To determine the best file format for printing, you should initially assess the needs of your project and then decide which format would be most suited to those needs.

 You may use PDF for larger printing jobs, whereas JPEG may be sufficient for smaller jobs.
-Knowing about the best file formats for printing can achieve the best results for your campaign.
+Knowing about the best file formats for printing can help you achieve the best results for your campaign.

 For more tips on preparing artwork for print, contact an expert printing professional like B&B Press or download our ‘Guide to Creating Brilliant Print’ below.